-$$H^0{\mathcal{U}}: X \text{ is uniformly distributed on } \mathbf{X}^0{\mathcal{U}}$$ (4.16)
+(15) $$H^0{\mathcal{U}}: X \text{ is uniformly distributed on } \mathbf{X}^0{\mathcal{U}}$$

-$$\Delta d_I(x) \equiv \max{i,j \in I} |d_i(x) - d_j(x)| \tag{4.17}$$
+$$\Delta d_I(x) \equiv \max{i,j \in I} |d_i(x) - d_j(x)|.$$

 In these terms, we now wish to test whether the range of observed locational diversity levels, $\Delta d_I(x^0)$, is significantly larger than would be expected under $H^0{\mathcal{U}}$.
-The results of a Monte Carlo test (again with N = 1000 simulated samples of $\Delta d_I(x)$ under $H^0{\mathcal{U}}$) are shown in Figure 4.2 below:
+The results of a Monte Carlo test (again with N = 1,000 simulated samples of $\Delta d_I(x)$ under $H^0{\mathcal{U}}$) are shown in Figure 12.

-Here the results are in some ways even more dramatic than those in Figure 4.1(a) above.
-Out of the 258 possible cities in \mathcal{U} , the observed range is 212 while the maximum range of the 1000 random location patterns simulated is only 53.
+Here the results are in some ways even more dramatic than those in Figure 11(a).
+Out of the 258 possible cities in U, the observed range is 212 while the maximum range of the 1,000 random location patterns simulated is only 53.
 Here the most ubiquitous industry (with 224 cb-choice cities out of 258) happens to be the industry manufacturing "printing plates" (JSIC194).
 More generally, printing-related activities often require direct interaction with customers, and are very market oriented.
 At the other extreme, the most localized industries (each with only 12 cb-choice cities) are the "leather glove and mittens" industry (JSIC245) and the "briquettes and briquette balls" industry (JSIC214).
-The former is an example of a highly specialized industry that is concentrated almost entirely in a group of three small villages accounting for over 90% of the national market share (see Section 4.5 below for further discussion of this industry).35 The latter is a good example of a resource-oriented ("first-nature") industry with establishments located primarily in the vicinity of briquette mines.
+The former is an example of a highly specialized industry that is concentrated almost entirely in a group of three small villages accounting for over 90 percent of the national market share (see the section Specialization and Agglomeration below for further discussion of this industry).38 The latter is a good example of a resource-oriented ("first-nature") industry with establishments located primarily in the vicinity of briquette mines.
 Given the locations of such mines in Japan, this industry turns out to be highly localized as well.

 Two final points here relate to the interpretation of these results.
 First, it should be clear that industries with high locational diversity must by definition have many establishments, and correspondingly large levels of employment.
-Hence it can be argued that such test results essentially reflect a diversity in the size of industries.
-Moreover, from an economic viewpoint, such results in part reflect underlying variations in scale economies among industries [as analyzed for example in the city-system models of Fujita, Krugman and Mori [3] and Hsu [6]].
+Hence, it can be argued that such test results essentially reflect a diversity in the size of industries.
+Moreover, from an economic viewpoint, such results in part reflect underlying variations in scale economies among industries (as analyzed, e.g., in the city-system models of Fujita, Krugman and Mori, 1999, and Hsu, 2010).